-All too often as parents, we put the focus on our child’s intellectual and physical development, while their emotional and social development is just as important, if not more.
+All too often, we put the focus on our children’s intellectual and physical development, while their emotional and social development is just as important, if not more.

 Children need emotional stability in order to feel happy and safe.
-They also need it to learn.
+It is also a prerequisite for learning.

-Here are the basic emotional needs of all children followed by typical milestones for various ages and 25 tips for parents to ensure their children grow up to be emotionally well adjusted.
+Here are the basic emotional needs of children and 24 tips to ensure your children grow up to be emotionally well adjusted.
 They are all based on the fantastic book “Language and School Readiness”, written by Martie Pieterse.

 6 Emotional Needs of a Child

-What are the basic emotional needs of a child?
-Here is a short summary:
+What are the basic emotional needs of children?
+Here is a summary.

 1. Safety and Security